 PID controller models store the proportional, integral, and derivative gains

 Other model attributes stored as model data include time units, names for the model inputs or outputs, and time delays.

-Note: All model objects are MATLAB® objects, but working with them does not require a background in object-oriented programming.
-To learn more about objects and object syntax, see Role of Classes in MATLAB (MATLAB) in the MATLAB documentation.
+All model objects are MATLAB® objects, but working with them does not require a background in object-oriented programming.
+To learn more about objects and object syntax, see Role of Classes in MATLAB (MATLAB).